lener1987/OpenLive-Android/README.md

 ```
 compile 'io.agora.rtc:full-sdk:2.1.0'
 ```
-(This sample program has added this address and do not need to add again.
-Adding the link address is the most important step if you want to integrate the Agora Video SDK in your own application.)
+(Adding the link address is the most important step if you want to integrate the Agora Video SDK in your own application.)

 - Alternative way to integrate:

 First, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/download/).
 Unzip the downloaded SDK package and copy ***.jar** under **libs** to **app/libs**, **arm64-v8a**/**x86**/**armeabi-v7a** under **libs** to **app/src/main/jniLibs**.

-Then, add the fllowing code in the property of the dependence of the "app/build.gradle":
+Then, add the following code in the property of the dependence of the "app/build.gradle":

 ```
 compile fileTree(dir: 'libs', include: ['*.jar'])